tdooner/pdf-tax-form-filler/README.md

 forms that look terrible when filled with `pdftk fill_form`.

 This approach is different.
 Instead of trying to use the existing form fields, we simply composite two PDFs atop each other.
+Since this is a simple operation (combining the objects), it is well-supported by various libraries.

 The top PDF contains the form field values, and is rendered by Prawn.
 The bottom PDF is the government-provided form.
-Then, we use `pdftk background` to composite the form fills on top of the "background" government-provided form.
+Then, we use a PDF watermark library (the `combine_pdf` gem) to composite the form fills on top of the government-provided form.
+Pdftk can do this too with the `background` command, but for now the pure-ruby solution is easier to install and manage.